fyne-io/developer.fyne.io/started/widgets.md

 {% include widget.html name="accordion" %}

-### Box
+### AppTabs

-Box widget is a simple list where the child elements are arranged in a single column for vertical or a single row for horizontal arrangement.
+AppTabs widget allows switching visible content from a list of TabItems.
+Each item is represented by a button at the top of the widget.

+{% include widget.html name="apptabs" %}

 ### Button

 Button widget has a text label and icon, both are optional.

 {% include widget.html name="button" %}

+### Card

+Card widget groups elements with a header and subheader, all are optional.

+{% include widget.html name="card" %}

 ### Check